 Overview

-Why was the ESG Data Convergence Initiative created?
+Why was the EDCI created?
 Aren’t there already too many ESG frameworks and ratings providers?
 Is this just another framework?

-The ESG Data Convergence Initiative is not a new framework.
-The two main objectives of this initiative are to 1) catalyze convergence toward consistent reporting on material ESG metrics, leveraging previously existing and thoughtful frameworks as a guide for determining which metrics to report on, and 2) create a collaborative mechanism to improve this process every year.
+The EDCI is not a new framework.
+The two main objectives of this initiative are to 1) catalyze convergence toward consistent reporting on material sustainability metrics, leveraging previously existing and thoughtful frameworks as a guide for determining which metrics to report on, and 2) create a collaborative mechanism to improve this process every year.

-Many ESG reporting frameworks have emerged, each with various areas of focus or oriented toward specific stakeholder groups.
-However, there has historically been a lack of convergence on an initial core set of ESG metrics for private companies.
-Until the ESG Data Convergence Initiative launched, LPs, GPs, and underlying portfolio companies reported using different frameworks, resulting in a lack of usable data in any single set of ESG metrics across private companies.
+Many sustainability reporting frameworks have emerged, each with various areas of focus or oriented toward specific stakeholder groups.
+However, there has historically been a lack of convergence on a core set of sustainability metrics for private companies.
+Until the EDCI launched, LPs, GPs, underlying portfolio companies, and other players in the private markets reported using different frameworks, resulting in a lack of usable data in any single set of sustainability metrics across private companies.

-What has the initiative learned about ESG in private equity from the inaugural year?
+What has the initiative learned about sustainability in private equity?

-BCG has worked closely with the EDCI Steering Committee to review what the inaugural year’s EDCI benchmark reveals about ESG in private equity.
-While the majority of these insights will remain within the EDCI community of GPs and LPs, the Steering Committee has approved the public sharing of some limited, high level insights to help the EDCI shape the future of the private equity industry’s approach to ESG (in line with the EDCI’s mission).
+BCG has worked closely with the EDCI Steering Committee to review what the EDCI benchmark reveals about sustainability in private equity.
+While the majority of these insights will remain within the EDCI community of GPs and LPs, the Steering Committee has approved the public sharing of some high level insights in line with the EDCI’s mission of advancing the industry’s understanding on sustainability topics.

 Membership